Hiking the Hauʻula Loop Trail on the North Shore of Oʻahu, Hawaiʻi

 The Hauʻula Loop Trail begins at the end of Hauʻula Homestead/ Maʻakua Road, which is marked by a Nā Ala Hele trail sign for both the Hauʻula Loop and Maʻakua Ridge Trail.

-Shortly after the sign in the photo above, you will pass two sets of gates before reaching the true trailhead off the side of the road.
+Shortly after passing the sign in the photo above, the road will lead through two sets of gates before reaching the true trailhead, located about 0.1 miles (0.2 km) away on the right-hand side of the road.

 The Hauʻula Loop Trail starts off on a relatively flat trail before coming to a stream crossing within the first 0.1 miles (0.2 km) of the trailhead.

-Depending on how recently it has rained, the stream may or may not be flowing.
+Depending on how recently it has rained, this stream may or may not be flowing.

 After the stream crossing, the trail climbs a number of switchbacks until the split for the Hauʻula Loop.